-In this paper, we demonstrated how a holographic bulk emerges naturally from considerations of a topological symmetry-preserving quantum RG flow.
+In this paper, we have shown how a holographic bulk emerges naturally from considerations of a topological symmetry-preserving quantum RG flow.
 When the symmetry preserved is the infinite collection of Virasoro lines in a 2D theory, then a 3D gravitational bulk emerges.
-The full bulk path-integral however sensitively depends on the complete non-perturbative definition of the CFT -- the latter essentially determines a 3D state $|\Psi\rangle$ that gives the precise quantum measure of the bulk path-integral, and this information is theory dependent even for theories preserving the same collection of symmetries.
+The full bulk path-integral however sensitively depends on the complete non-perturbative definition of the CFT: the latter essentially determines a 3D state $|\Psi\rangle$ that gives the precise quantum measure of the bulk path-integral, and this information is theory dependent even for theories preserving the same collection of symmetries.

-So far the explicit examples we have considered, where non-perturbative structure coefficients have been solved completely, are restricted to rational CFTs, and also the Liouville theory, which despite being irrational, is very special.
+So far the explicit examples we have considered, where non-perturbative structure coefficients have been solved completely, are restricted to rational CFTs, and also the Liouville theory, which, despite being irrational, is very special.
 The lack of a vacuum state in the normalizable physical spectrum of Virasoro TQFT\cite{Collier:2023fwi} and thus its diagonal gauging\footnote{The normalizable physical states, forming a complete basis in the Hilbert space of the Virasoro TQFT, are given by Liouville conformal blocks corresponding to hyperbolic monodromies.
 This set includes all states above the black hole threshold but excludes the vacuum state \cite{Collier:2023fwi}.
-The vacuum state has been argued to arise from a path integral that does not produce normalizable states within the TQFT.}, leads to a density of states that deviate from the Cardy's universal result, makes it a rather atypical example.
+The vacuum state has been argued to arise from a path integral that does not produce normalizable states within the TQFT.} leads to a density of states that deviates from Cardy's universal result, making it a rather atypical example.

-While certain choice of measure of the bulk path-integral may lead to ensemble averages of CFTs, we hope that we have shown, at least with certain examples that in principle an appropriate measure can be chosen to recover a precise CFT.
-How such quantum measure can be constructed for more general irrational CFT, perhaps through the search of {\it Frobenius algebra} of the {\it ``category''} of Virasoro lines, is certainly worth further exploration.
+While a certain choice of measure of the bulk path-integral may lead to ensemble averages of CFTs, we hope that we have shown, at least with certain examples, that in principle an appropriate measure can be chosen to recover a precise CFT.
+How such a quantum measure can be constructed for more general irrational CFTs, perhaps through the search for a {\it Frobenius algebra} of the {\it ``category''} of Virasoro lines, is certainly worth further exploration.